- Who We Are

 - Get Involved

 The following information has been mailed to all members and communicated in the New York Teacher.
-The Red Apple is in the process of being updated and will be reflected in the appropriate website sections.

 Effective February 1, 2012, we have adjusted our dental schedule to include some new copays which reflect the need to keep our participating providers, and keeping a wide array of dental care benefits available for all members and their dependents.